-This year, favourable consideration will be given to EOIs that propose projects in Indonesia, Vietnam and India to support the AICC Focus Country Programs in these countries.
+This year, favourable consideration was given to applications that proposed projects in Indonesia, Vietnam and India to support the AICC Focus Country programs in these countries.

 Program guidelines and a sample funding agreement can be found below.

-Round 6 of the AICC Grants Program supported 18 projects that will engage and inspire audiences and artists in Asia, the United States and Europe.
+Round 7 of the AICC Grants Program will support 16 projects that will engage and inspire audiences and artists in Asia, Africa, the Americas and Europe.